cncjs/cncjs/e2e/README.md

   the allowance is an absolute `maxDiffPixels: 50` — an order of magnitude below the smallest change worth calling a regression, with room for the antialiasing jitter a driver or Chromium update may bring.
 If an update ever moves more than that, re-record rather than raising the allowance.
+Those figures were taken while the toolpath was still drawn as one-pixel lines;
+  the fat lines that replaced them cover far more of the canvas, so the same allowance is if anything stricter now.
 - **The baselines belong to this machine.** That is acceptable because there is only one, but it does mean a baseline is re-recorded on purpose (delete the PNG and re-run) rather than whenever it goes red.